2022 Financial Plan

 How does the Climate Action Strategy protect the interests of people with disabilities?
 Often, such strategies make it more difficult for people who rely on private vehicles and who have low incomes.
 TDM and Complete Streets initiatives assume that people can change their transportation modes (walk and bike and use transit more) but it's not true for everyone.
 I don't see anything to require avoiding unintended negative impacts on vulnerable populations.
 What will prevent these negative consequences?

-Nibor asked over 2 years ago
+Nibor asked almost 3 years ago

 Thanks for the question.
 One of the guiding principles of the CRD’s new Climate Action Strategy is equity.
 More specifically, that all actions within the plan are inclusive and accessible to residents across the region—particularly to support those most vulnerable to the impacts of climate change.
 This principle will continue to guide how CRD staff refine and implement this plan in collaboration with all levels of government, including municipalities, who are responsible for the infrastructure within their boundaries.
 For more information about the strategy, please visit www.crd.bc.ca/climate